-AVCON is an annual anime and video games festival run by the non for profit organisation Team AVCon Inc. Unlike related events run in Adelaide AVCon prides itself on providing as much content at our event with minimal if no extra cost to our attendees.
+AVCon is an annual anime and video games festival run by the non for profit organisation Team AVCon Inc. Unlike related events run in Adelaide AVCon prides itself on providing as much content as possible to our attendees with minimal if no extra cost.

 |July 2002||University of Adelaide|